 It’s most well known, and has lots of benefits.

-Some of the benefits are that it’s analytics are very in-depth.
-Google and Youtube has developed some pretty awesome ways to track your views, such as how long they watch for, and where in the world it’s being watched.
+Some of the benefits are that its analytics are very in-depth.
+Google and Youtube have developed some pretty awesome ways to track your views, such as how long they watch for, and where in the world it’s being watched.

-This is especially useful if you have a produce that can be sold internationally.
+This is especially useful if you have products that can be sold internationally.

 Even if you don’t, your view and watch-time analytics are very important to what videos you should make in the future.

 Youtube also works in perfect sync with Google, so if your video is properly keyword optimized, you have a much better chance of it getting found on Google than the other platforms.

 It’s surprisingly complicated to navigate compared to other video platforms, such as Vimeo.

 For example, you need to get your account verified in order to upload a custom thumbnail.
 And it’s not a simple process to figure out on your own.

 There are also lots of ads at the end of your video (chosen by Youtube), because the goal of Youtube is to keep you on their platform.

 Meanwhile, the purpose of your video is to bring you back to your website.